CSA-OCP-GER/azure-developer-college/day5/challenges/challenge-3.md

 ```

 Authorize the Swagger UI and retry a the GET request.
 If you want you can now add contacts for the signed in user.

+## PullRequest

+Create al PullRequest and merge your changes into the master branch.

 ## Wrap up